A Short History of Ambient & Downtempo Music

 But new age is as much a religious movement as it is a musical style, and therein lies its Achilles heel - a pot porri of folk psychology, theology and astrology; of enlightened thinkers and shameless hypocrites; of sincere intentions and outright charlatans.
 For every genuine talent from the early days of American new age music - Don Robertson, Upper Astral, Iasos, J.D.
-Emmanuel, Deuter, Don Slepian - there were a dozen more hacks making very bad music with nothing but therapeutic or spiritual claims to prop it up.
-Unfortunately, such examples sullied the entire genre.
-One series of meditation albums by Rudy Helm and David Kessner went so far as to claim that "music has real therapeutic value...you're purchases as such are tax deductible", prompting New York radio broadcaster John Schaefer to quip: "Wonder what the IRS thinks of that?"
+Emmanuel, Deuter, Don Slepian - there were a dozen more hacks making very bad music with nothing but unproven therapeutic or spiritual claims to prop it up.
+Such examples sullied the entire genre.
+One series of meditation albums by Americans Rudy Helm and David Kessner went so far as to claim that "music has real therapeutic value...you're purchases as such are tax deductible", prompting New York radio broadcaster John Schaefer in his book New Sounds to quip: "Wonder what the IRS thinks of that?"

 The gifted American musician and music historian Don Robertson is especially interesting, because he produced some of the genre's greatest recordings like Resurrection (1980) and Spring (1984) despite having already seen through the bullshit that so often permeated the scene.
 He was an evangelist for what he called "positive music" and was fascinated by the return to tonality in classical music that began in the late 50's with the rise of the minimalist composers like Terry Riley and the discovery by Westerners of the rich drones of Indian music.
 This eventually led him to the new age genre, but he soon found that all was not as it seemed.

-Robertson tells a revealing story about his one and only meeting with "The King Of Healing Music" Steven Halpern at a new age music seminar in the late 1970's.
-In his book Music Through The Centuries Robertson writes:
+In his book Music Through The Centuries, Robertson tells a revealing story about his one and only meeting with "The King Of Healing Music" Steven Halpern at a new age music seminar in the late 1970's:

 "At the end of the seminar, I invited him to dinner at my home, which was nearby.
 During dinner we talked about new music and issues such as the use of a drone in place of chordal harmony.
 As he was leaving, I asked him about his album Spectrum Suite (1975).
 The liner notes claimed that the series of seven pieces, each in a different key, could be used in meditation to attune the seven chakras.
 I wanted to know how he knew which chord matched a particular chakra.
 I pressed him because I though maybe he had found some mystical gold mine.
 He finally laughed and said it was just a gimmick.
 Needless to say, I wasn't impressed and our relationship ended there."

 After the mid 1980's the big money moved in and new age started to become a mass marketing tool for all kinds of bland instrumental music, regardless of whether or not it was associated with the underground movement that spawned new age in its original form.
-New age music continues today in various forms.
-There's the lightweight, commercial instrumental pop and jazz confections (witness the Grammy Awards New Age category); a genuinely underground private label scene which has re-emerged in recent years; and the numbing void of relaxation music.
+New age music continues today in various forms, some worthy, others terrible.
+There's the lightweight, commercial instrumental pop and jazz confections (witness the Grammy Awards New Age category); an excellent and genuinely underground private label scene which has re-emerged in recent years; and the numbing void of relaxation music.

 Around the world such relaxation drivel still sells today in bookshops, markets and online.
 If you're at all serious about digging for good new age music then it's to be avoided at all costs.